Capacity of Salt Lake Stadium

 The stadium also hosted matches between Mohun Bagan and German club team Bayern Munich.
 It was Oliver Kahn's final official match for Bayern Munich, which his team won comfortably with a 3-0 margin.

 The Salt Lake Stadium also hosts number of significant events.
 Apart from hosting the national tournaments it also hosts internal games.
 It has hosted the SAF Games in 1987 and various national athletics events in India.

 Saltlake Stadium and ISL

 The stadium is situated on the Eastern Metropolitan Bypass, hence is easily accessible by road.
-It is connected easily with Kolkata airport, Sealdah Railway Station
+It is connected easily with Kolkata airport, Sealdah Railway Station and Howrah.

 History of Kolkata